Kytha-archives/pbr-renderer/README.md

 - Ambient occlusion 🛑
 - GUI for basic scene manipulation renderer setting controls ✔️
 - Shadow Mapping 🛑
-- Tone Mapping for ture HDR 🛑
+- Tone Mapping for true HDR 🛑
 - Gamma Correction 🛑

 An additional goal (time permitting) would be to benchmark the performance of different